AliciaUwaifo/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - changes the working directory to the previous one ls -la . .. /boot list all files in the current and parent directory file /tmp/iamafile prints the type of the file
+cd - changes the working directory to the previous one ls -la . .. /boot list all files in the current and parent directory file /tmp/iamafile prints the type of the file ln -s /bin/ls _ls_ create a symbolic link in the current directory